 Mr. Masih has served as a director and our President and Chief Executive Officer since June 2017.
 He had previously served as Executive Vice President and President of Midland Credit Management from November 2016 until June 2017, Executive Vice President, U.S. Debt Purchasing and Operations from February 2014 until November 2016 and Senior Vice President, Legal Collections Operations from 2010 until February 2014.
 Mr. Masih joined the Company in 2009, serving as Senior Vice President, Corporate Development.
 From 2001 until joining the Company, Mr. Masih was employed at Capital One Financial Corporation where he held senior roles in the Collections & Recoveries functions in the credit card business and was also chief financial officer and head of analytics for a business unit of Capital One.
 Prior to joining Capital One, Mr. Masih was an Associate Principal at McKinsey & Company and a Manager at KPMG Consulting.
 Mr. Masih earned an MBA from The Wharton School of the University of Pennsylvania, a Master of Science in Manufacturing Systems Engineering from Lehigh University and a bachelor’s degree in Mechanical Engineering from the Indian Institute of Technology, New Delhi, India.

 Ms. Olle has served as a director since February 2014.
 Ms. Olle retired from Capital One Financial Corporation, a publicly traded bank holding company specializing in credit cards, home loans, auto loans, banking and savings products, in 2007, where she served as Chief Enterprise Risk Officer.
 She joined Capital One in 1999 as Senior Vice President of Information Technology Systems Development.
 Prior to Capital One, Ms. Olle served as Senior Vice President of Information Systems and Services at Freddie Mac.
 She has also previously held key information technology positions at the Marriott Corporation and worked as a management consultant at Arthur Young and Company.
-Ms. Olle serves as a board member of Morgan Stanley Private Bank (MSPBNA).
+Ms. Olle serves as a board member of Morgan Stanley Bank, N.A.
+(MSBNA), Morgan Stanley Private Bank (MSPBNA), E*Trade Bank, and E*Trade Savings Bank, which are bank operating subsidiaries of Morgan Stanley.
 Ms. Olle is a former Certified Public Accountant.
-Ms. Olle’s qualifications to serve on the Board include broad experience developing and overseeing enterprise risk management, interacting with regulatory authorities and information technology programs at complex financial institutions.
+Ms. Olle’s qualifications to serve on the Board include her broad experience interacting with regulatory authorities and developing and overseeing enterprise risk management and information technology programs at complex financial institutions.

 Mr. Srednicki has served as a director since February 2014.
 Mr. Srednicki retired from JPMorgan Chase & Co., a publicly traded multinational banking and financial services holding company, in 2007 following seven years as Chief Executive Officer of Chase Card Services and a member of the JPMorgan Chase Operating and Executive Committees.
 Prior to Chase Card Services, he was President of the Home Services Division at Sears Roebuck & Co., President of AT&T Universal Card Services, General Manager of Citibank Germany, General Manager of Citibank Card Services USA and a Senior Product Manager at Colgate Palmolive Company.
 He previously served as a board member of Alliance Bank of Arizona and the Affinion Group, Inc. Mr. Srednicki’s qualifications to serve on the Board include his substantial experience in the financial services industry with other highly regulated companies and service on other financial industry boards.

 Mr. Stovsky has served as a director since August 2018.
 Mr. Stovsky retired from PricewaterhouseCoopers LLP in June 2018.
-Mr. Stovsky joined PwC in August 1983, and held positions of increasing responsibility, most recently as Vice Chairman.
-Mr. Stovsky serves on several non-profit organization Boards of Directors/Trustees including The Cleveland Orchestra, The 50 Club of Cleveland Executive Committee, The Cleveland Museum of Art Executive Committee, Bluecoats of Cuyahoga County Executive Committee and University School.
-Mr. Stovsky is a Certified Public Accountant.
+Mr. Stovsky joined PwC in August 1983, and held positions of increasing responsibility, most recently as a Vice Chairman.
+Mr. Stovsky has served as a member of the board, audit and compliance committee and compensation committee of Olympic Steel, Inc. since May 2020.
+Mr. Stovsky also serves on several non-profit organization Boards of Directors/Trustees including The Cleveland Orchestra, The 50 Club of Cleveland Executive Committee, The Cleveland Museum of Art Executive Committee, Bluecoats of Cuyahoga County Executive Committee and University School.
+Mr. Stovsky is a Certified Public Accountant and is licensed to practice law in the state of Ohio.
 Mr. Stovsky’s qualifications to serve on the Board include his experience as a certified public accountant, and his substantial experience in providing tax and overall business advice in a variety of industries.

 |Audit CommitteeAssists the Board in fulfilling its oversight responsibilities by overseeing and reviewing financial statements, system of internal controls regarding finance and accounting, and auditing, accounting, and financial reporting process generally, including independent auditors and internal auditors.||Nominating and